-You’ve been asked to preach, maybe for the very first time and perhaps you don’t feel quite reach to be thrown into the spotlight?
+You’ve been asked to preach, maybe for the very first time and perhaps you don’t feel quite ready to be thrown into the spotlight.

 Read on, this post is definitely for you.

 Many people are asked to prepare and present a sermon without really being given much training or guidance.

 It’s all down to you!
 No pressure, right?

 I am not the best preacher on the planet, but I am passionate about always getting better.

 So here are 6 tips and guidelines I’ve learned along the way that I think will really help point you in the right direction as you learn how to preach.

 1. The Better You Prep, The Better You Present

 If you can find an effective way to write sermon outlines then you’re already well on your way to winning.

 Preparing sermons used to be a real chore for me.
 I know I should’ve felt honoured to be given an opportunity to preach, but honestly, it was painful and tiresome.